Navigation and Safety Equipment

 Toll Free: 1-877-WHENEVER (943-6383)

 A compatible GPS is recommended for all competitors, either Garmin or Lowrance, to be used as a backup device for track recording, for guidance to key waypoints in case you’re lost or have an emergency where special capabilities are required.
-A second Rally Comp may also be used.
+The Tower One or a second Rally Comp may also be used as your back up.

 Your GPS may be mounted in a non-visible location or carried in your backpack.
 Keep in mind it MUST be recording tracks at all times during the race, so be careful if you are relying on the internal batteries!